There are some things that you must cma.

 One of Rodin’s most famous works, The Thinker was part of a commission to represent Dante’s epic 1321 poem, The Divine Comedy.
-Ours is one of only ten Rodin-supervised casts.
+The CMA's is one of only 10 Rodin-supervised casts.

 Did you know?
 On March 24, 1970, at 1:00 a.m., a bomb irreparably damaged the CMA’s Thinker.
 No one was injured in the blast, but the statue’s base and lower legs were destroyed.

 c.
 3000 BC, Early Bronze Age, Western Anatolia?